Latest News

 The country's rapidly growing power requirements are reflected in the rising emissions.
 This is because companies have built or expanded their production capacity to take advantage of Turkey's proximity to European consumers, and to reduce its reliance on Asian factories hubs.

 According to data from the energy think tank Ember between 2019 and 2024, Turkey’s electricity demand increased by 14%.
-This contrasts with a decline of Europe’s overall electricity consumption over the same time period.
+This contrasts with a decline of Europe's total electricity demand during this period.

-Diverging power trends show how nearshoring has not only boosted the industrial economy of Turkey, but also shifted a large amount of pollution to Turkey.
+Diverging power trends show how nearshoring has increased the industrial output of Turkey and shifted a lot of polluting activity to Turkey.

 Cheap Power